matiasmjcs/Hackathon_MoralisWeb3_GoogleCloud/README.md

    <div align="center">

-  # you can see the log of your transactions towards the smart contract thanks to the Moralis Web3 API..
+  # you can see the log of your transactions towards the smart contract thanks to the Moralis Web3 API.

   </div>